python-poetry/poetry/README.md

 `poetry` will also detect if you are inside a virtualenv and install the packages accordingly.
-If not it will create one for you.
 So, `poetry` can be installed globally and used everywhere.

 ## Why?

 Packaging system and dependency management in Python is rather convoluted and hard to understand for newcomers.
-Even for seasoned developers it might be cumbersome at times to create all files needed in a Python project: `setup.py`, `requirements.txt`, `setup.cfg`, `MANIFEST.in`.
+Even for seasoned developers it might be cumbersome at times to create all files needed in a Python project: `setup.py`, `requirements.txt`, `setup.cfg`, `MANIFEST.in` and the newly added `Pipfile`.

 So I wanted a tool that would limit everything to a single configuration file to do everything: dependency management, packaging and publishing.

 It takes inspiration in tools that exist in other languages, like `composer` (PHP) or `cargo` (Rust).

-Note that there is no magic here, `poet` uses existing tools (`pip`, `twine`, `setuptools`, `distutils`, `pip-tools`) under the hood to achieve that in a more intuitive way.
+And, finally, there is no reliable tool to properly resolves dependencies in Python, so I started `poetry` to bring an exhaustive depency resolver to the Python community.

+### What about Pipenv?

+In short: I do not like the CLI it provides and I think we can do a better and more intuitive one.

+Also it only solves partially one problem: dependency management while I wanted something more global and accurate to manage Python projects with just one tool.

+The `Pipfile` is just a replacement from `requirements.txt` but in the end you will still need to populate your `setup.py` file (or `setup.cfg`) with the exact same dependencies you declared in your `Pipfile`.

 ## Commands